Abu-Salah-Musha-Lemon/2022-CV/README.md

 # 2022-CV
 try to something new.

-This sit is perfect for Mobile Devic.
+This page is perfect for Mobile Devic.